Trump's Asia trip: Stops in Japan, China and beyond

 Trump also met with families of Japanese abductees taken by North Korea on Monday, Reuters reported.

-The White House said last month that Trump's activities in Japan will include meeting service members and bilateral meetings.
+The White House said last month that Trump's activities in Japan would include meeting service members and bilateral meetings.

-In an Oct.
-30 call, Abe and Trump "affirmed the importance of promoting a free and open Indo-Pacific region and maintaining close coordination between the United States and Japan, and with the international community, to maximize pressure on North Korea," according to a White House readout.

 South Korea

-Trump will spend time in South Korea Nov.
-7, the White House said, adding that planned events include a bilateral meeting with South Korean President Moon Jae-in, meeting service members and delivering remarks at the National Assembly in Seoul.

-A senior administration official told reporters during a White House background briefing before the trip that there’s not enough time in Trump’s schedule to accommodate a visit to the Demilitarized Zone, which has separated North Korea and South Korea for 64 years.

-Trump will visit Camp Humphreys, a military base about 40 miles south of Seoul, to highlight the U.S.-South Korean partnership and burden-sharing, instead.
+Trump and South Korean President Moon Jae-in made a joint visit to Camp Humphreys, a military base about 40 miles south of Seoul, on Tuesday.
+Trump shook hands with American and Korean service members, and he and Moon had lunch with troops in a large mess hall.

+The visit was intended to underscore the countries' ties and South Korea's commitment to contributing to its own defense.

+Trump and first lady Melania Trump later attended a welcoming ceremony at South Korea's Blue House.

 Trump's trip comes amid his escalating rhetoric and taunts against North Korean leader Kim Jong Un and the country's nuclear program.